Limit Order Book Dynamics and Order Size Modelling Using Compound Hawkes Process: Conclusion Future Work

 \section{Conclusion \& Future Work}

 We tackle the problem of simulating a realistic order book by using the Compound Hawkes Process.
 We particularly focus on building a simulator which is realistic in its order sizes and exhibits the mechanical constraints that a real order book has such as non-negative spreads and positive intensities.
-We further condition the intensities to be dependent on time-of-day in order for the simulator to not be ignorant of the increase in trading intensities around open and close auctions.
-Future directions of research includes finding evidence for or against the presence of long-tailed behaviour in the order sizes of an order book i.e. is the order size distribution conditional on previous order sizes?
-The number of dimensions of this Hawkes Process is quite high, future research could be focused on simulating the order book with lesser number of dimensions.
+We further condition the intensities to be dependent on time-of-day in order for the simulator to not be ignorant of the increase in trading intensities around open and close auctions.We present a number of stylized facts to test the model's efficacy against empirical observations and we compare it our model's empirical facts to several baselines.